helisnetwork/8x-monorepo/packages/service-node/README.md

-# In order to use the node, create a .env file with the following variables:
+# In order to use the node, create a folder at ./secrets with the following:

 ```
-# HTTP Address of Ethereum node to connect to
+# HTTP Address of  node to connect to
-ETHEREUM_NODE_ADDRESS = ""

-# Public key of the Ethereum node executing
-ETHEREUM_PUBLIC_KEY = ""
+NODE_ADDRESS = ""

-# Private key of the Ethereum node executing
+# Private key of the node executing
-ETHEREUM_PRIVATE_KEY = ""
+PRIVATE_KEY = ""

-# Ethereum network to execute on (kovan, main)
+# Network to execute on (mastery-aion, main-aion, main, kovan)
-ETHEREUM_NETWORK = ""

-# HTTP Address of Aion node to connect to
-AION_NODE_ADDRESS = ""

-# Private key of the Ation node executing
-AION_PRIVATE_KEY = ""
+NETWORK = ""

-# AION network to execute on (mastery-aion, main-aion)
+# Blockchain to execute on (ethereum, aion)
-AION_NETWORK = ""
+BLOCKCHAIN = ""
 ```